 - Wood (cut into lengths less than 6 feet with nails removed)

 Construction and demolition debris are not included in curbside residential service.
-These materials include steel, brick, concrete, roofing materials, pipe, lumber and other materials from the construction or destruction of a structure as part of a construction or demolition project.
 Residents who have a demolition or construction project should lease a roll-off container from a hauler permitted in Wellington.

 Car, boat, lawnmower, and motorcycle engines or parts will not be picked up by your hauler.
 These items need to be taken to the Solid Waste Authority Landfill for disposal.